-The draft rule sets the minimum reporting threshold to 10 TJ/day.26 The 10 TJ/day threshold, as compared to the current 20 TJ/day threshold, would provide a more accurate picture of gas production, storage, pipeline flows and consumption in the each coast.
+The final rule sets the minimum reporting threshold to 10 TJ/day.
+The 10 TJ/day threshold, as compared to the current 20 TJ/day threshold, will provide a more accurate picture of gas production, storage, pipeline flows and consumption in the east coast.
+A threshold of 10 TJ/day is material as the operation of such a facility could impact on decision making in the market.
+The same threshold is applied to all facilities to provide certainty and clarity to participants about the trigger for providing information.
+This is important for a well-functioning market and confidence in the information provided to the market.
 Further, this level is consistent with the reporting threshold used in Western Australia.